sogeuni/sogeuni.github.io/content/abs/commands/text-processing-commands.md

 **gettext**

-The GNU **gettext** package is a set of utilities for [[../apendix/localization|localizing]] and translating the text output of programs into foreign languages.
+The GNU **gettext** package is a set of utilities for [[localization|localizing]] and translating the text output of programs into foreign languages.
 While originally intended for C programs, it now supports quite a number of programming and scripting languages.

 The **gettext** _program_ works on shell scripts.
 See the _info page_.

 **msgfmt**

 A program for generating binary message catalogs.
-It is used for [[../apendix/localization|localization]].
+It is used for [[localization|localization]].

 **iconv**

 A utility for converting file(s) to a different encoding (character set).
-Its chief use is for [[../apendix/localization|localization]].
+Its chief use is for [[localization|localization]].

 ```bash
 # Convert a string from UTF-8 to UTF-16 and print to the BookList